Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Invariants, stability, and convergence

 \begin{definition} Let $(V,d_V)$ be any metric or pseudometric space.
-A \emph{$V$-valued invariant} is any map $\iota:\Ncom\rightarrow V$ such that $\iota(X,\w_X) = \iota(Y,\w_Y)$ whenever $X\cong^s Y$. \end{definition}
+A \emph{$V$-valued invariant} is any map $\iota:\Ncom\rightarrow V$ such that $\iota(X,\w_X) = \iota(Y,\w_Y)$ whenever $X\cong^w Y$. \end{definition}

-Recall that $\mc{P}(\R)$, the nonempty elements of the power set of $\R$, is a pseudometric space when endowed with the Hausdorff distance \cite[Proposition 7.3.3]{burago}.

-In what follows, we will construct several maps and claim that they are pseudometric space valued invariants; this claim will be substantiated in Proposition \ref{prop:n0invariants}.
+In what follows, we will construct several maps that give rise to pseudometric space valued invariants (Proposition \ref{prop:n0invariants}).
 We will eventually prove that our proposed invariants are \emph{quantitatively stable}.
 This notion is made precise in \S\ref{sec:quant-stab}.

 \begin{example} Define the \emph{diameter} map to be the map